Mister-Kin/ToggleLanguage/README.md

 [![Blender](https://img.shields.io/badge/Blender-v2.80+-blue)](https://blender.org/)

 ## Introduction
-An addon for blender, aiming to quickly and easily switch UI between two language without repeatedly opening preferences setting.
+An addon for blender, aiming to quickly and easily switch UI between two language by using one click instead of repeatedly opening preferences setting.

 ## Usage
 [Jump Page *Documentation*][]

 ## Author
-**OneClickSwitchLanguage** © Mr. Kin, All files released under the [GNU GPL v3.3][] license.
+**OneClickSwitchLanguage** © Mr. Kin, All files released under the [GNU GPL v3.0][] license.

 Authored and maintained by Mr. Kin.